marchelbling/marc.helbling.fr/_drafts/python-format.md

 * “[old](https://docs.python.org/2.7/library/stdtypes.html#string-formatting-operations)” syntax: `'%s' % (content,)`; the original format quite inspired by the C `printf` syntax
 * “[new](https://docs.python.org/2.7/library/string.html#format-string-syntax)” syntax: `'{}'.format(content)`; a new [flexible](https://mkaz.com/2012/10/10/python-string-format/) [syntax](http://pyformat.info/) introduced in Python 2.6 (see [PEP 3101](https://www.python.org/dev/peps/pep-3101))

-such as failing to display tuples and dictionaries correctly”.
-However both syntaxes work with python3.
+Both syntaxes work with python3.

 This post is not intended to be an [introduction](https://developers.google.com/edu/python/strings) to string usage in Python but will look at differences and performance of these 2 syntaxes.